-The CY7C1411JV18, CY7C1426JV18, CY7C1413JV18 and CY7C1415JV18 are synchronous pipelined burst SRAMs with a read port and a write port.
+The CY7C1313CV18, CY7C1315CV18 are synchronous pipelined Burst SRAMs with a read port and a write port.
 The read port is dedicated to read operations and the write port is dedicated to write operations.
 Data flows into the SRAM through the write port and flows out through the read port.
-These devices multiplex the address inputs to minimize the number of address pins required.
-By having separate read and write ports, the QDR-II completely eliminates the need to "turn-around" the data bus and avoids any possible data contention, thereby simplifying system design.
-Each access consists of four 8-bit data transfers in the case of CY7C1411JV18, four 9-bit data transfers in the case of CY7C1426JV18, four 18-bit data transfers in the case of CY7C1413JV18, and four 36-bit transfers data in the case of CY7C1415JV18 in two clock cycles.
+These devices multiplex the address inputs in order to minimize the number of address pins required.
+By having separate read and write ports, the QDR II completely eliminates the need to "turnaround" the data bus and avoids any possible data contention, thereby simplifying system design.
+Each access consists of four 18-bit data transfers in the case of CY7C1313CV18, and four 36-bit data transfers in the case of CY7C1315CV18 in two clock cycles.

-This device operates with a read latency of one and half cycles when DOFF pin is tied HIGH.
-When DOFF pin is set LOW or connected to $V{SS}$ then device behaves in QDR-I mode with a read latency of one clock cycle.
+This device operates with a read latency of one and a half cycles when the DOFF pin is tied HIGH.
+When the DOFF pin is set LOW or connected to $V{SS}$ the device behaves in QDR I mode with a read latency of one clock cycle.

 Accesses for both ports are initiated on the positive input clock (K).
-All synchronous input timing is referenced from the rising edge of the input clocks (K and K) and all output timing is referenced to the output clocks (C and $\overline{C}$ or K and $\overline{K}$ when in single clock mode).
+All synchronous input timing is referenced from the rising edge of the input clocks (K and K) and all output timing is referenced to the output clocks (C and C, or K and K when in single clock mode).

 All synchronous data inputs $(D{[x:0]})$ pass through input registers controlled by the input clocks (K and K).
-All synchronous data outputs $(Q{[x:0]})$ pass through output registers controlled by the rising edge of the output clocks (C and C or K and K when in single clock mode).
+All synchronous data outputs $(Q{[x:0]})$ pass through output registers controlled by the rising edge of the output clocks (C and C, or K and K when in single clock mode).